-- Completed application form - Proof of residency
+- Completed online application form

+- Proof of Headquarters

-Work samples (A maximum of 10 documents can be uploaded to the online application.)
+- Work samples (maximum 10 uploads)

+- Eligibility verification documents

-Financial document: SMU DataArts Funder Report OR budget table in the online application (based on financial history).
-See the Financial Reporting Requirements for Organizations section on page 18.
+- Financial document: SMU DataArts Funder Report for the fiscal year ending in 2024 OR the budget table in the online application.
+See the Financial Reporting Required for Organizations section on page 18 for more details.